ZeitgeberH/patchview/docs/introduction.rst

 **Morphological data**
 ---------------------------
-Internally, PatchView utilize an adapted version of `NeuroM <https://github.com/BlueBrain/NeuroM>`_  from the Blue Brain Project for tree recontruction and associated analysis with custom added functionalities ( such as measure cell’s distance to Pia).
+Internally, PatchView utilize an adapted version of `NeuroM <https://github.com/BlueBrain/NeuroM>`_  from the Blue Brain Project for tree recontruction and associated analysis with custom added functionalities ( such as measure cell's distance to Pia).
 - Parsing Neurolucida file (.asc) and rendering the tree structure (both 2D and 3D).

 *Plotting soma and neurites for a single neuron*